commaweed/random-js/README.md

 		-- function expressions are not hoisted, which allows them to retain a copy of the local variables from the scope where they were defined. alert(foo()); // ERROR! foo wasn't loaded yet var foo = function() { return 5; }
+		-- benefits:
+			o As closures
+			o As arguments to other functions
+			o As Immediately Invoked Function Expressions (IIFE)
 	* IIFE - Immediately Invoked Function Expression - runs as soon as it is defined (immediately invoked) -- (function() { ... })();
 	* functions are objects (inherit from the "global" Object as well)